jseling/Pascal-RaytracingInOneWeekend/README.md

 - [ ] Where Next?

 **Experimental TODOS:**
 - [ ] Deterministic ray scattering.
 Expected: Less rays do the diffusion looks like more the reflection, but without noise.
+Four rays per pixel to antialiasing effect.
+Each ray is divided in N sample rays in a grid way scattering.
+How will the light result behaviour be like?

 **Project TODOs:**
 - [ ] Nothing more to do, project concluded.